Vaccinium erythrocarpum: Taxonomy

 Vaccinium erythrocarpum was long considered synonymous with V. japonicum, found in East Asia, however the two have since been split into separate species.
 Both species are now considered members of the cranberry subgenus Oxycoccus, both also placed into the section Oxycoccoides.
 These species within sect.
 Oxycoccoides differ from the rest of the subgenus as they are deciduous shrubs while sect.
 Oxycoccus consists of trailing evergreen vines.

-Distribution
+Distribution and habitat

 This species is found in the Southern and Central Appalachians at high elevations, often at prominences within the landscape (especially at the southern end of their range).
 They can be found in the states of North Carolina, Virginia. and West Virginia.
 They can be found more rarely listed in Kentucky and Georgia.